 The RTO Standards Guide is an important document in the VET industry.
-If you’re reading this blog you’ve probably come across it once or twice.
 Whether you’re somewhat familiar with it and looking to brush up, or are completely unfamiliar with it and looking to get your hands on any information possible, we’d like to help.

 There are four Rules of Evidence; Validity, Sufficiency, Authenticity and Currency.

 The Rules of Evidence are very closely related to the Principles of Assessment and highlight the important factors around evidence collection.

 We will be discussing each of these and what it means for RTO Assessment.
 Download this infographic for easy reference.Validity